argoproj/argo-cd/docs/operator-manual/rbac.md

 # RBAC Configuration

-The RBAC feature enables restriction of access to Argo CD resources.
-Argo CD does not have its own user management system and has only one built-in user `admin`.
+The RBAC feature enables restrictions of access to Argo CD resources.
+Argo CD does not have its own user management system and has only one built-in user, `admin`.
 The `admin` user is a superuser and it has unrestricted access to the system.
 RBAC requires [SSO configuration](user-management/index.md) or [one or more local users setup](user-management/index.md).
 Once SSO or local users are configured, additional RBAC roles can be defined, and SSO groups or local users can then be mapped to roles.